Categories: Laser theory, Optics, Physics.

 E0+t=i(ωΩ)E0++iω2ε0n2P0+=i(ωΩ)E0++ig2ωγ(ω)2ε0γn2E0+D\begin{aligned} \pdv{\vb{E}_0^{+}}{t} &= i (\omega - \Omega) \vb{E}_0^{+} + i \frac{\omega}{2 \varepsilon_0 n^2} \vb{P}_0^{+} \\ &= i (\omega - \Omega) \vb{E}_0^{+} + i \frac{|g|^2 \omega \gamma(\omega)}{2 \hbar \varepsilon_0 \gamma_\perp n^2} \vb{E}_0^{+} D \end{aligned}

 Next, we insert our ansatz for E+\vb{E}^{+} and P+\vb{P}^{+} into the third MBE, and rewrite P0+\vb{P}_0^{+} as above.
-Using our identity for γ(ω)\gamma(\omega), and the fact that E0+E0=E2\vb{E}_0^{+} \cdot \vb{E}_0^{-} = |\vb{E}|^2, we find:
+Using the aforementioned identity for γ(ω)\gamma(\omega) and the fact that E0+E0=E2\vb{E}_0^{+} \cdot \vb{E}_0^{-} = |\vb{E}|^2, we find:

 Dt=γ(D0D)+i2(g2γ(ω)γE0DE0+g2γ(ω)γE0+DE0)=γ(D0D)+ig222γ(γ(ω)γ(ω))E2D=γ(D0D)g22γγ(ω)2E2D\begin{aligned} \pdv{D}{t} &= \gamma_\parallel (D_0 - D) + \frac{i}{2 \hbar} \Big( \frac{|g|^2 \gamma^*(\omega)}{\hbar \gamma_\perp} \vb{E}_0^{-} D \cdot \vb{E}_0^{+} - \frac{|g|^2 \gamma(\omega)}{\hbar \gamma_\perp} \vb{E}_0^{+} D \cdot \vb{E}_0^{-} \Big) \\ &= \gamma_\parallel (D_0 - D) + \frac{i |g|^2}{2 \hbar^2 \gamma_\perp} \Big( \gamma^*(\omega) - \gamma(\omega) \Big) |\vb{E}|^2 D \\ &= \gamma_\parallel (D_0 - D) - \frac{|g|^2}{\hbar^2 \gamma_\perp} |\gamma(\omega)|^2 |\vb{E}|^2 D \end{aligned}